KoDa-project/KoDaWebSite/content/koda/koda-api/how to use the KoDa API.md

 ## Normal Usage

 The API has two primary modes of accessing the data:
-1. downloading the historical raw GTFS data as they were retrieved from Trafiklab at the time of download The KoDa API Swagger documentation lists available endpoints and query parameters to use for downloading historical data.
+1. downloading the historical raw GTFS data as they were retrieved from TrafikLab at the time of download.
+The KoDa API Swagger documentation lists the available endpoints and query parameters to use for downloading historical data.
 It can be found at
 [https://koda.linkoping-ri.se/KoDa/api/v2/swagger/](https://koda.linkoping-ri.se/KoDa/api/v2/swagger/)

 3. processed data stored in a Cassandra database (only available for users with KoDa JupyterHub access).